bravoserver/bravo/README.rst

  * construct, version 2.03 or later
  * numpy
- * Twisted, version 10.2 or later (11.0 recommended)
+ * Twisted, version 11.0 or later

+If installing modular Twisted, Twisted Conch is required.

 For IRC support, Twisted Words is required; it is usually called python-twisted-words or twisted-words in package managers.

-For IC support, Twisted 10.2 is required.

-For web service support, Twisted 11.0 is required and the Twisted Web package must be installed; it is generally called python-twisted-web or twisted-web.
+For web service support, Twisted Web must be installed; it is generally called python-twisted-web or twisted-web.

 Debian & Ubuntu
 ---------------